 No points for guessing how it goes down in The Suicide Squad (TSS).
 A group of expendable villain archetypes is sent to counter a threat to the US (the only country that matters in comics or movies).
 But the way this simple plot device is handled is amazing - although I think the boss-level battle could have used a better Big Bad.

 The opening scene treats the audience to a delectable misdirect which is hilarious in its absurdity.
 It only gets progressively better from there, until of course the main villain is revealed.
-The only explanation for selecting a fuzzy cuddly, comically colorful starfish for a villain is to add more comedic value to this James Gunn special.

 TSS feels a bit like Guardians of the Galaxy (GOTG) if it was put through a DC filter - darker, more violent, and more money in the swear jar.
 But the chemistry between the teammates is similar to the one you get to see in GOTG.
-A genuine bond forms among the squad members, leading them to look out for each other and making the character arcs more meaningful.

 Cast

 Casting made all the difference in The Suicide Squad.
-Will Smith's preachy Deadshot and Jay Hernandez's wooden-faced El Diablo have been scrapped in this installment of the DC franchise.
+Thankfully, Will Smith's preachy Deadshot and Jay Hernandez's wooden-faced El Diablo have been scrapped in this installment of the DC franchise.
 Enter - Idris Elba's Bloodsport and Sylvester Stallone's King Shark putting a bullet and taking a giant chomp out of your boredom.

 Gunn has also retained the best parts of the last version - Viola Davis as Amanda Waller who is the true villain in both movies and probably across the multiverse!
-There's also Margot Robbie as Harley Quinn being incredibly funny and psychologically layered at the same time.
-John Cena as the Peacemaker is hilarious and David Dastmalchian as the Polka-Dot man deals with his own demons to side-splitting effect.
+There's also Margot Robbie as Harley Quinn is incredibly funny and psychologically layered at the same time.

 By the looks of it, John Cena might be the next Dwayne Johnson, with him starring in almost every major movie out now.
 He has a major role in F9 which might snowball into other franchises or a hundred cameos in other projects.